Category: Insights

 About the Author

-Bill has more than 12 years of experience in the investment industry, most recently as Managing Director of Investments at a private wealth management firm.
-In his role at Confluence, Bill chairs the…
+Bill has more than 15 years of experience in the investment industry, most recently as Managing Director of Investments at a private wealth management firm.
+In his role at Confluence, Bill chairs the Investment Advisory Committee and develops and implements investment strategy for clients of the firm, as well as communicates investment content with clients.

-Stock Market Recap: May 2024
+• Stock Market Recap: September 2024

 William Winkeler